camaraproject/Commonalities/documentation/API-design-guidelines.md

 #### POST or GET for transferring sensitive or complex data

 Using the GET operation to pass sensitive data potentially embeds this information in the URL if contained in query or path parameters.
 For example, this information can remain in browser history, could be visible to anyone who can read the URL, or could be logged by elements along the route such as gateways and load balancers.
-This increases the risk that the sensitive data may be acquired by unauthorised 3rd parties.
+This increases the risk that the sensitive data may be acquired by unauthorised third parties.
 Using HTTPS does not solve this vulnerability, as the TLS termination points are not necessarily the same as the API endpoints themselves.

 The classification of data tagged as sensitive should be assessed for each API project, but might include the following examples:
 -  phone number (MSISDN) must be cautiously handled as it is not solely about the number itself, but also knowing something about what transactions are being processed for that customer